-Carbon Footprint, Energy & Buildings
+Carbon Footprint, Energy and Buildings

 As a faithful response to the climate crisis, the Diocese of Newcastle is aiming to reduce our carbon emissions to net zero by 2030.
 One of the major causes of climate change is carbon dioxide emissions, which act as a greenhouse gas, trapping the heat of the sun.
 ‘Net zero’ carbon means carbon emissions which are eliminated/balanced with the use of renewables and carbon removal.